daytonaio/content/articles/20240819_jupyter_notebook_guide.md

 ### Installation Guide

 Daytona makes it easy to set up Jupyter Notebook in your development environment.
-Here's how to get started:
+Here's a detailed guide on how to get started:

 1. **System Requirements**:
-   - Daytona account
+   - Web browser.
-   - Web browser (Chrome, Firefox, or Safari recommended)
+   - Docker installed on your machine.

 2. **Installation Steps**:
    - Log in to your Daytona account